-Ever heard the myth that says, “if the proposal is higher than your budget, look elsewhere.”
+Ever heard the one that says, “if the proposal is higher than your budget, look elsewhere.”
 Not true!
 A proposal is a list of products and services that a firm has determined is required to fulfill the needs of the request set before them.

 When money issues come into play, you must look into the following areas: